Catherine of Sweden, Countess Palatine of Kleeburg: Early life

-Catherine was the daughter of King Charles IX of Sweden and his first spouse Maria of the Palatinate-Simmern.
+Catherine was the only surviving child of King Charles IX of Sweden and his first spouse Maria of the Palatinate-Simmern.
 Her personality was described as "a happy union of her father's power and wisdom and her mother's tender humility".
 Her mother died in 1589, and she was placed in the care of the German Euphrosina Heldina von Dieffenau, whom she praised much later in life.
 In 1592, her father remarried to Christina of Holstein-Gottorp.
 She reportedly got along well with her stepmother and was close to her half siblings, especially her eldest brother, the future King Gustavus Adolphus, who is noted to have been very affectionate toward her.
 In later letters to her consort, however, it seems that she was not always as much in agreement with her stepmother as she gave the impression to be.
 Her father became regent in 1598, and was crowned king in 1607.

 In 1611, her brother succeeded her father as King Gustavus Adolphus.
 Her brother found her sensible and wise, and she is reported to have acted as his confidante and adviser on several occasions.
 Catherine married late for a Princess of her period.
 Although she was a great heiress, her status on the international royal marriage market was uncertain because of the political situation in Sweden after her father had conquered the throne from his nephew Sigismund.
 Her parents marriage had been an alliance with the anti-Habsburg party in Germany, which in turn was allied with King Henry IV of France and the French Huguenots, and in 1599–1600, there were plans to arrange a marriage between her and the Protestant French Prince Henri, Duke of Rohan, leader of the French Huguenots.
 Henry married Marguerite de Béthune in 1603.
 After the Treaty of Knäred in 1613, her status became more secure.
 With the support of her stepmother Queen Dowager Christina, the queen dowager's brother Archbishop John Frederik of Bremen arranged the marriage between Catherine and her relative (Count Palatine) John Casimir of Palatinate-Zweibrücken.
 Though relatively poor, he had contacts which were deemed valuable to Sweden, though Count Axel Oxenstierna opposed the marriage.

 The marriage took place on 11 June 1615 in Stockholm.
 Catherine was, by the will of both her parents as well as by the law regarding the dowry of Swedish Princesses, one of the wealthiest heirs in Sweden.
 As the economic situation at the time was strained, she remained in Sweden the first years after her marriage to guard her interests.
 In January 1618, she left for Germany.
 There, the couple was given the Kleeburg Castle in Northern Alsace as their residence.
 The year after, John Casimir started to build a new residence, the Renaissance Palace Katharinenburg near Kleeburg.
 In 1620, the Thirty Years' War forced them to flee to Strassburg.